Pokémon Adventures

+Satoshi Tajiri, the creator of Pokémon media franchise, once stated that the series is closest to how he imagined the universe of Pokémon to be.

 Pokémon Adventures is translated into English in North America by Viz Media.
-As of January 2023, 59 volumes have been released, along with five pairs of mini-volumes depicting the "Black & White", "X & Y", "OmegaRuby & AlphaSapphire", "Sun & Moon", and "Sword & Shield" arc.
+As of May 2024, 63 volumes have been released, along with mini-volumes collecting arcs from "Black and White" onwards.
 In Southeast Asia, Singapore publisher Chuang Yi was translating Pokémon Adventures into English, and continued to translate new volumes up to volume 41.
 The company, however, entered voluntary liquidation in early 2014 and translation stopped.
 Shogakukan Asia now handles the series in Singapore.

 Plot

-Pokémon Adventures is divided into several distinct parts which are known as chapters, and those, in turn, are divided further into volumes and many smaller chapters.
-There are fifteen major divisions at present, with twelve of them completely published, and one of them partially published.
-64 volumes of the manga have been released as of February 2023.
+Pokémon Adventures is divided into several story arcs known as chapters, representing each mainline generation as well as their remakes and enhanced editions.
+16 chapters have been released as of August 2023.

-Due to the serialization of Black 2 & White 2 chapter on hold and taking many years before being collected into a volume, the X & Y and subsequent chapters of Pokémon Adventures were separately collected into mini-volumes.
+Due to the serialization of the Black 2 & White 2 chapter going on hold and taking many years before being collected into a volume, the X & Y and subsequent chapters of Pokémon Adventures were separately collected into mini-volumes.
 The rounds included in these mini-volumes were only ones that were published in the CoroCoro Ichiban magazine.
 Once the Black 2 & White 2 chapter ended in the regular volumes, the subsequent chapters started to be collected in that format as well.